 Paddington Gets In A Jam!

 The first Paddington puppet show launched on 13th December 2019 at the DR2 Theatre in New York.
-It will run until April 2020 but will then go on tour in Canada!
+It ran until April 2020 but will then go on tour in Canada and United States!